haathie/pgmb/docs/arch.md

 Retrying isnt native to PGMB's architecture, but easily emerges from it.
 Essentially if a handler of a subscription fails to process an event, it can re-insert the event IDs into a special retry event, which is then dispatched to the same subscription again.

 A keen eye may notice that all handlers of the subscription will receive the retried event, so to avoid this, the retry event can include an identifier for the handler that is retrying the event, so that other handlers can ignore it.
+The typescript client implements this.

 Simple typescript example:
 ``` ts